Neulark

 Even though LRRK2-driven Parkinson’s disease has the same symptoms as other types of Parkinson’s, the cause may be different.
 Previous research has shown a link between the level of LRRK2 overactivity and the likelihood that a person develops PD.
 This overactivity is what we are targeting with specific treatments like NEU-411.

-Neuron23 has developed an investigational test that uses genetic techniques to identify individuals that have LRRK2-driven Parkinson’s disease.
-This test looks at your DNA to find specific changes in LRRK2.
+Neuron23 has developed a test that uses genetic techniques to identify individuals that may have an overactive LRRK2 pathway.
+This test looks at your DNA to find specific changes around the LRRK2 gene that are associated with overactivity of the LRRK2 enzyme.

 While Parkinson’s disease may have many different causes, current treatments do not take the individual into consideration.
 Knowing if you have LRRK2-driven Parkinson’s disease helps to determine your eligibility for this trial of NEU-411 which specifically targets the overactive LRRK2 pathways.

-NEU-411 is designed to inhibit the overactive LRRK2 gene.
-It works by blocking the enzyme activity of LRRK2, with the goal of slowing down the progression of Parkinson’s symptoms.
-NEU-411 is taken orally and is designed to easily reach the brain where it produces its effects.
+NEU-411 is designed to inhibit the overactive LRRK2 enzyme.
+It works by blocking the LRRK2 enzymatic activity with the goal of slowing down the progression of Parkinson’s.
+NEU-411 is taken orally and is designed to reach the brain where it produces its effects.

-The goal of our study is to use precision medicine to treat only those individuals who are most likely to benefit from NEU-411.
-This means we can focus on providing effective treatment to those with LRRK2-driven Parkinson’s disease and minimizing unnecessary exposure for others.
+The goal of the NEULARK study is to use precision medicine to treat only those individuals who are most likely to benefit from NEU-411.
+This means we can focus on providing treatment to those with LRRK2-driven Parkinson’s disease and minimizing unnecessary exposure for others.

 A placebo is an inactive substance that looks like an investigational drug but has no therapeutic effect.
 It is used to compare the effects of the investigational drug and help determine its safety and efficacy.